LuxCave/bash-incremental-backup-with-tar/README.md

 # bash-incremental-backup-with-tar

-A script which allow you to backup content on a server using bash commands and tar compression.
+A very simple script which allow you to backup content on a server using bash commands and tar compression.

 This will create incremental backup files with timestamp, and works even in mounted remote storage directories.